abhirathod95/travel-blog/src/blog/travel/2019-10-01/Portugal.md

 ---
-title: "Weekend Trip to Gorgeous Lisbon"
+title: "A Weekend in Lisbon"
-date: "2019-01-10"
+date: "2019-01-08"
-path: "/blog/weekend-trip-to-gorgeous-lisbon"
+path: "/blog/weekend-in-lisbon"
-excerpt: "Lisbon is a beautiful European town to visit during the winter months.
-While the rest of Europe is experiencing the wintery cold and snow, Lisbon weather is sunny, breezy, and just perfect for..."
+excerpt: "Lisbon is a beautiful European town to visit during the winter months, especially after a long semester of studying about the gastrointestinal system and neurology.
+Halfway through second year..."
 tags: ["Winter","Family Trip","Guide","Journal"]
 continent: ["Europe"]
 country: ["Portugal"]
 city: ["Lisbon"]
-featuredImage: "../../../images/Portugal/Lisbon_22.jpg"
+featuredImage: "../../../images/Portugal/Lisbon_16.jpg"
 ---

-Lisbon is a beautiful European town to visit during the winter months.
-While the rest of Europe is experiencing the wintery cold and snow, Lisbon weather is sunny, breezy, and just perfect for exploring.
+Lisbon is a beautiful European town to visit during the winter months, especially after a long semester of studying about the gastrointestinal system and neurology and etc. Halfway through second year and only a million more to go.
+While the rest of Europe is experiencing the wintery cold and snow, Lisbon weather was sunny, breezy, and just perfect for exploring.
 Most people go to Lisbon between March to October for the warm sunny summer, but I thought visiting during December was perfect since there were fewer crowds and Christmas spirit everywhere we went.
 Between the colorful tiled walls and orange rooftops, the smell of salty water and fresh seafood, and the sound of musicians of all kinds wherever you go, Lisbon is simply amazing.
+It was exactly the kind of relaxing I needed before the new semester.

 ![test](../../../images/Portugal/Lisbon_4.jpg)